-Alliant Visa® Platinum Rewards Credit Card review
+Alliant Visa® Platinum Rewards Credit Card

 To apply for the card, you must become a member of Alliant Credit Union, which is easy.
 If you don’t qualify as a business or organization partnered with Alliant or you’re not an immediate family member of someone with an Alliant account, you can join by becoming a member of Foster Care to Success.
 Alliant will make the $5 membership fee donation on your behalf.

 There are two current welcome offers for new cardholders.
 First, members can earn 5,000 bonus Alliant Rewards points after spending $500 or more on qualifying purchases during the first 90 days of opening the account.
 When you use the points for travel, cash back or gift cards, the welcome offer is worth $50.
 This scales well with the amount you need to spend to earn the bonus but is relatively low compared to other options.

 The card also comes with a no-interest or low-interest introductory offer for both new purchases and balance transfers.
 Based on creditworthiness, new cardholders can get an introductory APR of between 0 percent and 5.99 percent, after which a standard variable interest rate between 13.24 percent and 23.24 percent will apply.